nardoguy14/data_ingestion_with_data_modeling/README.md

 # About

-This project is an example of how to materialize different data models utilizing a scalable ingestion service utilizing docker-compose, docker containers, fastAPI, RabbitMQ, and a Postgres Database for the ingestion part.
+This project is an example of how to materialize different data models utilizing a scalable ingestion service with docker-compose, docker containers, fastAPI, RabbitMQ, and a Postgres Database for the ingestion part.
 The materlization of the data models is then performed upon ingested csv or excel